xbeat/Machine-Learning/README.md

 Understanding Outliers in Machine Learning

 Outliers are data points that significantly differ from other observations in a dataset.
 In machine learning, identifying and handling outliers is crucial for building robust models and ensuring accurate predictions.
 This slideshow will explore techniques to detect, analyze, and manage outliers using Python.

+## Time Series Forecasting Project Walkthrough

+Setting Up the Environment and Data Loading

+Time series analysis requires specific Python libraries for statistical computations, data manipulation, and visualization.
+We'll import essential packages and set up our environment for forecasting analysis, ensuring we have all necessary tools for comprehensive time series modeling.

 ## Parallel Processing with Python ProcessPoolExecutor